PLAN YOUR TRIP

 7% of the ones collected were used to create new bottles.

-The full number of plastic bottles in the ocean may never be known, but out of the 500 billion, we’re using a year, at least less than half of those were recycled, leaving the rest to fill our oceans and landfill sites.
+The full number of plastic bottles in the sea may never be known, but out of the 500 billion, we’re using a year, at least less than half of those were recycled, leaving the rest to fill our waters and landfill sites.